paulscherrerinstitute/ecmccfg/plc_lib/readme.md

 ## Homing of abs encoder with ONE overflow in range
 home_abs_encoder_overflow.plc_inc

-With the following macros:
+With the following main.plc file (macros can also be passed through PLC_MACROS when loading the PLC):
 ```
-substitute "THRESHOLD=270,RANGE=360,DIR=1"
+substitute "THRESHOLD=30,RANGE=360,DBG='',DIR=-1"
+include "home_abs_enc_overflow.plc_inc"
 ```

 the code will look like this:
 ```
 /*